Kendel A. Paulsen, MA, BCC

 Tom is a resident of western Loudoun County where he lives with his three boys. .

 Rick Ferraro experienced an acquired brain injury two decades ago.
 He holds deep empathy for those suffering similar injuries because of his own personal experience, and appreciates the time and energy that caregivers provide to assisting those in need.
 He sees his purpose on the BIS Board to assist the local community in making the journey, together, in helping BIS clients recover, restore hope, and cope with the impact of their injuries.
 Hopefully, BIS can help families, clients, and caregivers make this journey a little easier.
-He brings his business and leadership skills to the operations of the Board and the BIS organization.
+As Past Board President, he brings his business and leadership skills to the operations of the Board and the BIS organization.

 "In 1994, I had a stroke, but fortunately made a full recovery.
 It can happen to anyone."